SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 - use `defaultExpressErrorHandlers` middleware in `server.ts` to handle errors in ExpressJS.
 For more information, see [Using Default ExpressJS Error Handlers](#using-default-expressjs-error-handlers).
 - make sure that `provideServer()` config function is provided in the `app.server.module.ts` file.
 It contains elements required for SSR Error Handling to work properly.

 **Note:** The SSR Error Handling is available starting from Spartacus 2211.29.
 For new application, the feature is enabled fy default.
 For migrated application. the feature is disabled by default and can be enabled by using mentioned feature toggles.
-After expiration of the feature toggle period, the feature will be enabled by default.
+After expiration of the feature toggle period, the feature will be enabled by default, however you might still need to perform some steps manually (those not related to feature toggles).
 **Note:** Together with SSR Error Handling, Spartacus provides `ssrFeatureToggles` that allow you to enable or disable features specific for `OptimizedSsrEngine`.
 For more information, see [SSR Feature Toggles](TODO: add link to page when is read).

 Without SSR Error Handling, the following issues arise: